Oliver-Lack/Wordie-AI/readme.md

 - Register for an LLM API key and and create an environment variable named "OPENAI_API_KEY" with the key in it
 - Create an env variable named "FLASK_SECRET_KEY" with a secret key for the Flask app
 - S3 AWS bucket setup required to log data to bucket.
 Must setup aws cli and sso config before running the app.
-Terminal commands below:
+Terminal commands below: (extra hint: create your own aws account and s3 bucket first)
 command: brew install awscli
 command: aws configure sso     (fill out required identity data from access portal sso info. requires awscli 2) Now create aws profile name and connect to admin account (profile name like WordieLocal).
-Change profile name in boto3.Session to newly assigned name.
+Change profile name in boto3.Session in wordie.py to newly assigned name.

 Here's some bash commands to set the other env variables: